luan1412167/luan1412167/README.md

 ## I'm an AI developer focusing Computer Vision, NLP!

-- 🔭 I have 6 years experence in AI field!
+- 🔭 I have 6 years experience in AI field!
 - 🌱 I handed on multiple models and tried many papers!

 ### Connect with me: